 With agile, project teams have increased internal communication (think daily stand-up meetings), and seek rapid and almost constant user feedback and involvement through the project.

-When incorporating your change management approach into such a development environment, you do not need to change what you do, but instead the frequency of, and how, you undertake change management activities.
-For, example, you could use pulse surveys rather than larger one-off change surveys.
+When incorporating your agile Change Management best practices into such a development environment, you do not need to change what you do, but instead the frequency of, and how, you undertake change management activities.
+For, example, as an Agile Change agent you could use pulse surveys rather than larger one-off change surveys.

 Break down your change management activities into 3 levels

-At Project Level you still need to undertake some upfront work to gauge the change readiness and people risks associated with the project.
-At the top level the intent of the project will be to make a change within the organization.
-While the specific functionality may not be known, the intent will be known at the beginning of the project (change the HR system, improve the website, introduce new call center technology).
+At a Project Level you still need to undertake some upfront work to gauge the change readiness and people risks associated with the project.
+At the top level the intent of the project will be to make a change within the organisation.
+While the specific functionality may not be known, the intent will be known at the beginning of the project (change the HR system, improve the website, introduce new call centre technology).